usu-cidi/ai-writing-coach/README.md

 * Client side was written in Javascript with React (using Redux for state management)
 * Server side was written in PHP as a web server that runs on XAMPP
+  * Created from an LTI template written by Ludovic Attiogbe